DUYTRAN-642/PBI_Manufacturing/README.md

 * **Cost Matrix:** Review the cost matrix for possible cost reductions.
 * **Sub assembly vs final assembly:** Research why there is such a difference in the time spent between sub assembly and final assembly.

-**How to Use This Dashboard**

-The dashboard is designed to be user-friendly and intuitive.
-The Production Director can use it to:

-* Monitor the current production status.
-* Identify bottlenecks and areas for improvement.
-* Track key performance indicators (KPIs).
-* Make data-driven decisions to optimize the production process.

 **Future Enhancements**

 * Incorporate more detailed data on work orders and production processes.
 * Develop predictive models to forecast production times and potential delays.
 * Integrate with other systems for a holistic view of the manufacturing operations.

-**Contact**

-For questions or feedback, please contact [Your Name] at [Your Email].